 - To reduce the course load in your graduate year, try to front-load at least one course applicable to your master's degree in your senior year.
 Many graduate courses are offered only every other year, so plan ahead for what courses to take in your senior and co-terminal years. - Prior to registering for senior year courses, consult with your co-terminal master's advisor on the best use of the Technical Electives in preparing for your graduate studies. - Consider being resident for a summer to make progress on your master's thesis/project (though not taking any credits)

 HASS AND PD II - POLICIES FOR ENGINEERING STUDENTS

-Engineering students at Rensselaer are required to successfully complete as well as for a total of 24 credits to fulfill the HASS Core requirement.
+Engineering students at Rensselaer are required to successfully complete:

-- 20 credits of HASS (Humanities, Arts, and Social Sciences) - 2 credits of PD II (Professional Development II)
+- 20 credits of HASS (Humanities and Social Sciences) - 2 credits of PD II (Professional Development II)